alephium/docs/docs/dapps/testing-and-debugging.md

     }
 }
 ```
-`add` function above is a pure function that doesn't update the state
+In the example above, `add` function in `Math` contract is a pure
-of the blockchain.
-When we integration test the `add` function, debug
+function that doesn't update the state of the blockchain.
+When we test
-message will be printed out in both the terminal console and the full
+the `add` function using both unit and integration test, debug message
-node log:
+will be printed out in both the terminal console and the full node log:

 ```bash
 # Your contract address should be different